The Aura User Guide

 This operation is recursive and analogous to a backwards --sync operation, and it helps keep a clean system without orphans.

-sudo aura -Rsu firefox
+aura -Rsu firefox

 The package and everything that depends on it